spookytf/stf-scrape_tf2ez-pybuy/README.md

 - An active account on tf2easy.com
 - A rabbitmq instance to connect to
 - A user on that instance with username and password
+- A Discord text channel with webhook link

 ## Installation